 Because HIPAA applies to a large variety of organizations, from huge hospitals to tiny clinics, it’s flexible and allows you to design a training plan that fits your organization’s workflow.
 You can get basic HIPAA training for free from the U.S. Department of Health and Human Services (HHS).
 Basic training is good for staff members who are new to the health care industry.
 You can also use it as a periodic reminder for experienced staff.

 However, you’ll need to go beyond the basics.
 After initial employee training, HIPAA training efforts should be as detailed and department-specific as possible.
 This means you should train employees on the little-known HIPAA rules or exceptions that apply directly to their day-to-day work.
-See this post for examples of detailed HIPAA training.

 Lastly, the security rule requires you to send periodic security reminders to your staff.
 However, this requirement doesn’t have to be painful.
 The HIPAAtrek platform sends security reminders automatically and allows you to create and send messages to all your staff members, which makes training easier.
 Additionally, HIPAAtrek houses all your policies and procedures, reminding employees to read them and complete other training tasks as needed.